Randy Wolters

-Randy Wolters (born 6 April 1990) is a Dutch professional footballer who plays as a winger for NIFL Premiership side Larne.
+Randy Wolters (born 6 April 1990) is a Dutch professional footballer who plays as a winger for VV Katwijk.

 Career

 Wolters was born in Leiden.
 He formerly played for FC Utrecht, FC Emmen, FC Den Bosch, VVV-Venlo and Go Ahead Eagles.
 He made his debut for FC Utrecht in a 1–4 home defeat against VVV-Venlo and scored the only Utrecht goal.
 He was the first of three Utrecht players who, in a few months time, would score in their debut match (Rafael Uiterloo and Nick de Jong were the other two).

 Wolters signed a two-year contract with Scottish Premiership club Dundee in June 2017.

 After 2 years at NEC Nijmegen and a short stay in Greece, on 6 January 2022 Wolters signed a six-month contract with Telstar.